YidiWang2002/Bayesian_Movie/README.md

 #### Repeat:
 Continue the iteration until convergence.
 ### Implementation in Movie Box-Office Prediction Analysis
-In our movie box office prediction model, the PyMC3 library facilitated the implementation of Bayesian linear regression with MCMC.
+In our movie box office prediction model, the PyMC library facilitated the implementation of Bayesian linear regression with MCMC.
 We modeled the logarithm of the domestic box office revenue as a linear function of the logarithm of the production budget.
 Here's the detailed implementation:

 ***
 ## **Hierarchical Bayesian Model**